 INDIANAPOLIS, IN--(Marketwired - Dec 27, 2013) -

 - More than 75 percent of Hoosiers surveyed will be making a 2014 New Year's resolution by December 31st

 - Thirty-seven percent surveyed will be making financial resolutions, well above the national average

 - Forty-one percent of residents surveyed in the state have a financial plan

-According to a study issued today by BMO Harris Financial Advisors, 76 percent of those Hoosiers surveyed will be making at least one New Year's resolution for 2014.
+According to a study by BMO Harris Financial Advisors, 76 percent of Hoosiers surveyed will be making at least one New Year's resolution for 2014.
 Thirty-seven percent of all resolutions made by midnight on December 31st in the state will be about setting goals related to personal finances, which is above the national average of 28 percent.

 In fact, financial New Year's resolutions trailed only health and fitness resolutions (50 percent) and were ahead of:

 - Personal (learn a new skill, read more, etc.) - 33 percent

 - Love life (start dating, get married, etc.) - 21 percent